John Ruhl (sculptor): Career

-John remained a pupil of Mr. Elwell in 1894 and stayed with him at least three years.
-Family records indicate that John helped set up two memorials: the Edwin Booth bronze bas relief at Mount Auburn Cemetery in Cambridge, Massachusetts and the General Winfield Scott Hancock bronze equestrian statue at Gettysburg, Pennsylvania.
-It is likely he accompanied Mr. Elwell out of town on both these occasions.
+Ruhl remained a pupil of Mr. Elwell in 1894 and stayed with him for at least three years.
+Family records indicate that Ruhl helped set up two memorials: the Edwin Booth bronze bas relief at Mount Auburn Cemetery in Cambridge, Massachusetts and the General Winfield Scott Hancock bronze equestrian statue at Gettysburg, Pennsylvania.
 The Booth Memorial was completed in 1894 and the Hancock Memorial in 1896.
-It is possible that John continued his studies at the Metropolitan Museum until the closing of their school in 1894 and then went to study under Elwell.
-His three years would then span 1894–97.
-The records that would settle this question do not exist any longer.
+It is possible that Ruhl continued his studies at the Metropolitan Museum until the closing of their school in 1894 and then went to study under Elwell.